 Rewrites are in progress, including an additional plotline to heighten the stakes and give a great secondary character more page time.

-anodyne will be released the first quarter of 2015.
+anodyne will be released the second quarter of 2015.

 Ginger, the Ship Captain’s Cat

 My first children’s book will be released before the end of April.
 This is 30 stories, each with a black-and-white illustration, aimed at younger kids; the under-10 set.